marina601/scooter-circle/README.md

        {% endif %}
      {% endblock %}`
 - The title parametar is passed in the route in **Python**, which **Jinja** checks if the title is present then add the title, if not than use default title.
+- Buttons to keep with the consistant style of the site all the buttons have been consistant styling
+  - Link Buttons:
+  - Action Buttons (positive)
+  - Action Buttons (negative)
 ##### back to [content](#table-of-content)

 ### Home Page